Our Rivers, Lakes and Wetlands

 • Paddys River

-Image: Murrumbidgee River, Photo: Mark Jekabson
+Murrumbidgee River.
+Source: Mark Jekabson

-The ACT has 12 nationally important wetlands and the Ramsar-listed Ginini Flats Wetland Complex in the Namadgi National Park.
+The ACT has 11 nationally important wetlands and the Ramsar-listed Ginini Flats Wetland Complex in Namadgi National Park.
 Ramsar wetlands are those that have been recognised across the world as being very important because they are rare, unique, or home to lots of species.
 All wetlands are important for conserving biodiversity.

-Click to find out!
+Click the pictures to find out more.

 Healthy rivers, lakes and wetlands